SSWConsulting/SSW.Roles/Design.md

 - I can lead a project day to day (Design Lead)
     - I can make strategic design and UX decisions about both core and new functions and features
     - I can measure and capture user feedback on a regular basis.
-- I can create design guidelines to set the tone and design rules through out a project life cycle
+- I can create design guidelines to set the tone and design rules throughout a project life cycle
 - I can oversee the user experience from conception to launch in partnership with Product Owners and developers
 - I am responsible for overall team performance and building a culture of design excellence
 - I am comfortable with running the Scrum ceremonies (i.e. can act as Scrum Master)
 - I am comfortable with mentoring/teaching other designers
-- I can define the user experience best practice for client porjects and internal projects
+- I can define the user experience best practice for client projects and internal projects

 ##  UI/UX Designer